apacheignite/documentation/basic-concepts/getting-started.md

   "title": "Installation"
 }
 [/block]
-Here is a quick step-guide for the installation of Apache Ignite:
+Here is the quick summary on installation of Apache Ignite:
   * Download Apache Ignite as ZIP archive from https://ignite.apache.org/
   * Unzip ZIP archive into the installation folder in your system
   * Set `IGNITE_HOME` environment variable to point to the installation folder and make sure there is no trailing `/` in the path (this step is optional)